-MSP for Central Scotland (Region) 2021 - present day
+MSP for Mid Scotland and Fife (Region)

 Post-d: Stephen.Kerr.msp@parliament.scot